Secret Sauce and Claim Jumper trails

 to the loop, around and back to the trailhead is 2.9 miles with 200

 vertical feet of climbing.
-This ride is suitable for beginners.
 The terrain is wide-open, with views in every direction.
 There are no

 trees; just a bit of low brush among the rocks.